BeingBeyond/RLPF/README.md

 </div>

-We introduce MotionBase, the first large-scale motion generation benchmark containing over one million motions with detailed textual descriptions, significantly advancing the capability to effectively train motion generation models.
-More Visualization can be found on our [[Website]](https://beingbeyond.github.io/Being-M0)).

 We present MotionLib, the first million-level dataset for motion generation, which is at least 15× larger than existing counterparts and enriched with hierarchical text descriptions.
 Using MotionLib, we train a large motion model named Being-M0, demonstrating robust performance across a wide range of human activities, including unseen ones.
 More Visualization can be found on our [[Website]](https://beingbeyond.github.io/Being-M0)).